-Tackle cancers with substantial unmet need
+Tackle cancers with substantial unmet need: our research strategy

 Increase our research spend in lung, pancreatic, oesophageal cancers and brain tumours